Nexmo/nexmo-developer/app/views/contribute/structure/guides/code-snippets.md

 # Code Snippets

-Code Snippets provide a quick reference to how to achieve a specific single concern task.
+Code snippets provide a quick reference to how to achieve a specific single concern task.
 They are designed to be easily readable and light on content to allow the user to context switch between the documentation and their codebase without too much distraction.
 Below you'll find a typical structure of how a code snippet should be structured.

 **✅ Examples of when a code snippet is appropriate**